 In 2018, InterAccess welcomed its first Digital Artist in Residence, Xuan Ye.
 For this residency, the artist developed EveryLetterCyborg V1.3, a web-based artwork that accepts input text and translates it using an algorithm that sources language from Donna Haraway's Cyborg Manifesto.
 Ye invited users to participate in the project by inputting text, which she would then map in webVR.
 The work was featured in a one-night public presentation in InterAccess's gallery on December 13th, 2018.

-The following is an interview with Xuan Ye in advance of this public presentation.
+The following is an interview between Xuan Ye and InterAccess's Programming Coordinator, Megan MacLaurin, in advance of this public presentation.

 XY: EveryLetterCyborg is a project with three versions, each developed in the same uncreative writing method that is borrowed from an arbitrary deterministic technique called “diastic” or “spelling-thru.”